 – What do I need to do to further become what I find so inspirational in others?

-– Where have I strayed from the artist I want to be and how can I do better in 2015?
+– Where have I strayed from the artist I want to be and how can I do better next year?

 My background is in psychology, which might give some insight as to why I love Kubrick’s work so much.
 To him, everything is important.
 In The Shining, there are several long camera shots of Tommy riding his trike throughout the hotel, alternating between carpet and hardwood.
 The sound he makes on the carpet is barely audible, while the sound of the hardwood is enormous and uncomfortably loud.
 That rhythm: peaceful, near silence broken by harsh, jarring uneasiness is an actual torture tactic used to break people.
 How brilliant then, to include it in the early scenes of a horror movie.

 In addition to his painful attention to detail, his work ethic was unparalleled.
 He was known to shoot the same scene hundreds of times, until the actors were completely exhausted and even delirious.
 That scene where Jack Nicholson breaks down the door with the ax and yells, “Heeeeeere’s Johnny!” was a complete improvisation.
 If you watch the behind-the-scenes footage, just before the last take he was waving the ax around the room like a madman, laughing and dancing and making everyone pretty damn nervous.
 After 100 takes, that was the mental stage he was in, and it worked.